 This means that on top of never really having enough energy to complete a task because our bodies are incapable of producing enough on demand, we often cannot get to sleep and when we do it doesn't do what it's supposed to - refresh us.
 This means we wake up in a larger energy debt than when we went to bed.

 There is a huge unchargeables community online, founded by Natalie van Scheltinga.
 It includes support groups and a shop where you can purchase chronic illness clothes and gifts to support unchargeable spoonies in need.
-I’m currently volunteering for them as an Instagram and Twitter admin too.

 Personally I have always identified with the mobile phone analogy.
 The idea that my battery is running on empty, unable to fully charge.
 The spoon theory does have its practical advantage though, it helps people to understand better when you explain this energy deficit to them if they can physically see the spoons being taken from them.
 Although anything could really be used instead of spoons.

 If you're on the beach and find yourself needing to explain why you're so exhausted, use seashells or pebbles.
 If you're in bed, use your medication or even your socks!
 Some people just understand things better if they see it happening in front of them.